MunsMan/uibk_hpc_23/proseminar/06/task2.md

    Manually unrolling loops to increase instruction-level parallelism and reduce loop overhead.
    Employ SIMD (Single Instruction, Multiple Data) vectorization to compute forces on multiple particles simultaneously if the hardware supports it.

-5. **Memory Access Patterns:**
-   Optimize memory access patterns to increase cache hits.
-For instance, storing particle data in structures of arrays format instead of arrays of structures can lead to better vectorization and fewer cache misses.

 ### Parallelization Strategies with MPI:

 - **Spatial decomposition:** Divide the simulation space into smaller subdomains and assign each to a different MPI process.
 Each process is responsible for computing interactions within its subdomain and with nearby particles in adjacent subdomains.